Will it be You to study abroad?

 ALERT: For students traveling in spring and summer 2020, keep an eye on this page for travel alerts from the Office of International Affairs: https://oia.osu.edu/travel-alerts

 1. How do I find out about Education abroad opportunities?
-Contact education abroad director Virginia Cope at firstname.lastname@example.org or use the program search function on the Education Abroad section of the Office of International Affairs web site.
+Contact education abroad director Virginia Cope at email@example.com or search for programs at educationabroad.osu.edu and oia.osu.edu.
 This site will give information on programs based on all the Ohio State campuses, including Newark.
 In the fall, the Newark campus offers information sessions about upcoming opportunities.
-Finally, the Office of International Affairs in Columbus hosts regular education abroad information sessions, listed on their site.
+The Office of International Affairs in Columbus hosts regular education abroad information sessions, listed on their site.
 You can use CarmenConnect to join the Columbus-based "Getting Started" sessions.

 3. Does Newark have its own education abroad program?
-Each year the Newark campus sponsors several education abroad trips and subsidizes the costs to make them affordable.
+Each year the Newark campus sponsors several education abroad courses.
+Read more.
 Newark campus students may also apply to any education abroad program listed on the OIA site, so long as they can fulfill the requirements (for example, some classes may require taking a course beforehand in Columbus).

-7. What are the requirements for being accepted into a program?
+11. What are the requirements for being accepted into a program?
 You do need to be academically ready to study in another country.
-Generally, a GPA of 2.5 or higher is required.
+Generally, a GPA of 2.0 or higher is required.
 Other requirements vary by program.
 All details are provided in the program sheets at educationabroad.osu.edu.